LabeliaLabs/distributed-learning-contributivity/README.md

            minibatch_count:
              - 20
     ```
-- In `scenario_params_list`, enter a list of sets of scenario(s).
-Each set must have only one `partners_count` and length of `amout_per_partners` and `corrupted_datasets` must match the `partner_counts`.
-If a list of parameters is specified, e.g. like in `agregation_weighting` above, all possible combinations of parameters will be processed.
+- Under `scenario_params_list`, enter a list of sets of scenario(s).
+Each set must have only one `partners_count` value.
+The length of `amout_per_partners`, `corrupted_datasets` (and `samples_split_option` when the advanced definition is used) must match the `partner_counts`.
+If for a given parameter multiple values are specified, e.g. like for `samples_split_option` and `agregation_weighting` in the example above, all possible combinations of parameters will be assembled as separate scenarios and run.
 - Then execute `main.py -f config.yml`
-- If several values are specified, e.g. like in `agregation_weighting` above, all possible combinations of parameters will be processed.
-- A `results.csv` file will be generated in a new folder for your experiment under `/experiments`.
-You can read this raw `results.csv` file or use the `analyse_results.ipynb` notebook to quickly generate figures.
+- A `results.csv` file will be generated in a new folder for your experiment under `/experiments/<your_experiment>`.
+You can read this raw `results.csv` file or use the `analyse_results.ipynb` generated notebook to quickly generate figures.

 ### Config file parameters